The King of Fighters XV: Gameplay

-Like its predecessors, The King of Fighters XV uses a fighting system involving teams composed of three fighters.
-The parry system also returns under the name Shatter Strike.
-It also reincorporates the common MAX Mode system where fighters can use stronger techniques once energy bars are filled.
+Like its predecessors, The King of Fighters XV uses a fighting game system involving teams composed of three fighters.
+Every team relies on these combatants in the order they want, facing multiple enemies until reaching the Story Mode's boss.
+The gameplay includes a parry system under the name Shatter Strike.
+It also reincorporates the common "Max Mode" system where fighters can use stronger techniques once energy bars are filled.
+Unlike in previous game from the KOF franchise, but now just like enhanced moves prior, characters can now use their strongest techniques, Climax, versions of special moves, with or without entering Max Mode.
 The game features a wide variety of online modes, including Ranked Match, Casual Match, Room Match, and Online Training.
+Besides fighting against AIs in the Story Mode, the player can fight a Boss Challenge Mode against two returning KOF bosses: Omega Rugal from The King of Fighters '95 and Goenitz from The King of Fighters '96.

-The single button "Rush" from The King of Fighters XIV reappears and is updated to help newcomers perform combos and special/super moves easier.
+The single button "Rush" from The King of Fighters XIV reappears and is updated to help newcomers perform combos and special moves easier.
+The Rush now has also been modified to help the player perform both a Super Move and Climax should be the bars be limited to only the former as in The King of Fighters XIV.
 Shatter Strike was designed mainly as a defensive system but it can be used offensively when making use of guard points.
-Destructoid compared Shatter Strike with a fully charged Focus Attack from Street Fighter IV.
-It will also be adjusted as it is apparently quite strong in the demo.
+On a more critical analsys Destructoid compared Shatter Strike with a fully charged Focus Attack from Street Fighter IV.
 In XIV, combos from quick activation were the main way max mode was used so the gauge consumption was increased from 1 to 2 to prevent players from being overwhelmed.
 A neutral state in XIV was not seen often so in XV attack power and guard crush are increased when neutral is activated.
 Since Max Mode activations in neutral were almost nonexistent in King of Fighters XIV, the developers are giving more incentive to players to not just use it as a combo extender.